LibrariesHacked/librarieshacked.github.io/_posts/2021-02-26-great-library-services.md

 > The number 50 and 50a bus stop is situated on Town Street – approximately 150 metres from the Hub.
 The number 97 bus stop is situated on Broadgate Lane – approximately 150 metres from the Hub.
 >
-> **Leeds Libraries website Bus Stop details for Horsforth Community Hub**
+> **Leeds Libraries website bus details**

 Maybe many library services do this.
 But the comprehensive nature of those information sections on each library really stood out.
 It's clearly something they've put plenty of thought into, rather than only trying to comply with the legal requirements.

 ### Plymouth data play

-The [Data Plymouth](http://www.dataplymouth.co.uk/) project has actually been run by the planning department in Plymouth.
+The [Data Plymouth](http://www.dataplymouth.co.uk/) project is run by the Planning department in Plymouth.
 Not a department you might expect, except that Planning tend to have significant data requirements, particularly with geospatial data.
 DataPlay events provided talks on open data and technology, and explored new datasets.
 They also provided the opportunity for the public to propose projects and ideas that would be provided with a small amount of funding from the Council.

 Plymouth libraries were always involved in these events, promoting and attending them.
 And Plymouth already had a significant engagement with the community in this area through their [Coding and Digital Making](https://www.plymouth.gov.uk/libraries/childrenandyoungpeople/codinganddigitalmaking) events and clubs.

 At  [DataPlay 9: Libraries and city challenges](http://www.dataplymouth.co.uk/data-play-9), the whole event became about libraries.
-This included looking at data in order to Measure the impact of libraries, tell stories, and look at library use.
+This included looking at data in order to measure the impact of libraries, tell stories, and look at library use.

 The pandemic has put a stop to lots of events like these.
 But it would be great to see more of these, where the public are able to come and chat and get involved in library data.